 The COVID-19 contact tracing in the Philippines is challenging because LGUs use their apps instead of a single national platform.
 As a result, our COVID-19 contract tracing effort lags as the virus infects more and more people.
 The Philippine government has recommended StaySafe.PH as the official COVID-19 contact tracing application in the Philippines a month into the pandemic.
 In fact, the Inter-Agency Task Force (IATF) issued Resolution No. 85, emphasizing the mandatory adoption and use of StaySafe.PH in all national government agencies and LGUs.
 However, local government units (LGUs) and agencies are not using the app a year later.

-According to contact tracing czar Baguio City Mayor Benjamin Magalong different agencies came up with their own apps without consulting with the National Task Force Against COVID-19 which, as a result, caused confusion and deterioration in the country’s contact tracing efforts.
+According to contact tracing czar Baguio City Mayor Benjamin Magalong different agencies came up with their apps without consulting with the National Task Force Against COVID-19, which as a result, caused confusion and deterioration in the country’s contact tracing efforts.
 Meanwhile, Malacañang Palace also admits the government’s contact tracing system is weak.

 What’s in the Works For COVID-19 Contact Tracing

 There is an urgent need to modify the COVID-19 response systems because the data sharing between the Depart of Health’s central database and solution provides is lacking.
 Hoping to turn the tide, House Representative Lord Allan Jay Velasco introduced House Resolution No. 1536, which aims “to establish a unified national contact tracing protocol” to improve the country’s health emergency data monitoring system.